-At year-end 2023, energy industry-related insurance premiums accounted for 1.6% of Travelers domestic direct written premium (and of that amount, only 19% related to firms directly involved with fossil fuel extraction).
-As illustrated in the graph below, the percentage of Travelers premiums generated from the energy sector has meaningfully decreased in recent years.
+At year-end 2024, energy industry-related insurance premiums accounted for 1.5% of Travelers domestic direct written premium (and of that amount, only 17% related to firms directly involved with fossil fuel extraction).
+As illustrated in the graph below, the percentage of Travelers premiums generated from the energy sector has meaningfully decreased since 2019.